 3) That Palestinians have had plenty of opportunities to strike peace deals with Israel, but have not been willing to negotiate.

-It’s with such claims that we enter the endless dialogue of debate and arguments, accusations, denials and justifications that have troubled this land for so many years.
-I’m walking into the middle of an emotional, long-standing dispute and I’m starting to wonder if my presence is welcome.
+It’s here that the discussion enters an endless dialogue of debate and arguments, accusations, denials and justifications that have troubled this land for so many years.
+I’ve stumbled into the centre of a very messy and highly charged dispute and I’m starting to wonder if my presence as a curious traveller is welcome.
 Yet I’m here.
-To learn, to listen, to observe.
+To learn, to listen and to observe.

 Ardie said he was frustrated that Israel attracted so much international attention.
 He suggested it was disproportionate and he asked why groups like ours were not visiting countries such as Syria and China, where there are much more serious abuses of human rights.
 He said he wants to see protest groups spread out a bit, as Israel attracts a disproportionate amount of attention.
-I was surprised that he felt this and I pointed out that myself and other members of our group do care passionately about other injustices happening in the world.
+Taken aback, I tried to explain that myself and other members of our group do care passionately about other injustices happening in the world.

-I thought about how Ardie’s entire adult life has been centred around the creation and advancement of Israel, something he considers an astonishing miracle in itself.
-As one of the early settlers in his community, he has helped Erfrata to mature into a neighbourhood.
-As we drove through the clean, beautifully maintained suburban streets, lined with colourful shrubs and olive trees, I could believe there was the strong sense of community that Ardie described.
+I thought about how Ardie’s entire adult life has been centred around the creation and advancement of Israel, something many consider an astonishing miracle in itself.
+As one of the early settlers in his community, he has helped Erfrata to mature as a neighbourhood.
+As we drove through the clean, beautifully maintained suburban streets, lined with colourful shrubs and olive trees, I could imagine the strong sense of community and solidarity that Ardie described.
 A community where neighbours support each other and find connection through their different journeys and shared beliefs.
 A more connected community is usually a healthier community.
-Perhaps one that’s motivated by a shared purpose suffers less from the social problems endemic in other communities such as alcohol abuse and petty crime?
+Perhaps one that’s motivated by such a shared purpose suffers less from the social problems endemic in other communities such as addictions and petty crime?
 I thought about Ardie’s family and home: a Beatles Songbook balanced on the piano, a neighbourhood he has invested his entire life into cultivating.
 He would never want to give this up.
-Whether the arguments are rational or irrational, straight or skewed, Ardie would always justify his rights to live on the Efrat settlement.
-A justification that has come at great cost to Palestinians.
+Whether the arguments are rational or irrational, straight or skewed, this is Ardie’s home now.

 Yet what life is this?
 These settlements are encircled by heavy-duty security.
 Fencing, guards and imposing walls.
 On the inside, people must feel a great sense of safety and comfort.
 Yet I wonder what other feelings brew.
 How do children feel growing up with the wall?
 What do they feel about those on “the other side”?
 What are they told?
-The wall is both a comfort and a huge barrier to finding peace and connection with the wider community.
+Ardie was the most welcoming host, but I didn’t sense much warmness towards his neighbours over the wall.
+The wall serves as both a comfort and a barrier to finding peace and connection with the wider community.

 As I read that blog piece, I then thought of a story which I heard on the podcast, This American Life (Episode 493: Picture Show).
 It’s a story about Israeli soldiers that were ordered to go through the streets, routinely waking up Palestinian families in the middle of the night to take photos and ask questions.
 A routine exercise they called mapping.
 The soldier in this story explains that the exercise wasn’t really about mapping (he was ordered to throw the data away straight afterwards), rather it was about maintaining power, intimidation and control over the Palestinian population of that town.

 These are just a couple of stories to highlight how easy it is to find dialogues that present two utterly different perspectives on this land.
 In meeting Ardie, I understood that our purpose was not about changing each other’s beliefs, it was only to learn and understand more about this complex land.
-However I did have hopes that I would witness some signs of a genuine compassion towards Palestinians.
-Perhaps an admission that human rights abuses are really happening to thousands of innocent people every day and that this is unacceptable.
+However, I did have hopes that I would witness some signs of genuine compassion towards Palestinians.
+Perhaps some admission of the human rights abuses and inflictions placed on hundreds of thousands of innocent people every day.
+A sense that this is unacceptable and that we need to strive for better.
 I hoped to witness a genuine desire for a peaceful future.
 I was drawn to Ardie.
 He was warm, friendly and welcoming.
-Yet I found the experience uncomfortable, because I couldn’t find that hope I was looking for.
+Yet I found the experience unsettling.
+I wanted to find hope, but it wasn’t here.